Skrilla: Musical style

 Skrilla's music is largely drill mixed with rap and he is considered a prominent figure among Philadelphia drill artists.
 His lyrics often discuss selling and consuming drugs, also referencing santería and his Mexican heritage.
 His music videos usually feature drug users from Kensington.
 A.D.
 Amorosi of Metro called his melodies "raging and rough-edged" with "something swift and soulful about them", while Alphonse Pierre of Pitchfork described his flow as "woozy", "swerving", and "punctuat[ed] ...with unexpected pauses and purposeful stutters", and his beats as "eerie".
 For Passion of the Weiss, Harley Geffner defined Skrilla's rapping style as featuring "onomatopoeic" ad-libs and switching between "delicate" and "heavy" flows and "speed[ing]" and "slow[ing]" the pace of his rapping.
 He has stated that he makes all of his music while under the influence of drugs.

+He has cited Kanye West, Kodak Black, Future, and Young Thug as influences on his music.

+Personal life

+Edwards practices Santería.
+He discussed his beliefs in an interview titled "Skrilla On Sacrificing Goats And Chicken For His Religion" in August 2024.